codeigniter4/CodeIgniter4/user_guide_src/source/contributing/styleguide.rst

 - Opening square brackets SHOULD NOT be followed by a space character, unless when using the "short array" declaration syntax.
-- Closing square backets SHOULD NOT be followed by a space character, unless when using the "short array" declaration syntax.
+- Closing square backets SHOULD NOT be preceeded by a space character, unless when using the "short array" declaration syntax.

 - A curly brace SHOULD be the only printable character on a line, unless: